wppbav/bavapi-sdk-python/docs/contributing.md

 This will install all optional dependencies which are necessary for contributing to the code base.

-## Fount API Key
+## BAV API Key

-You will need a Fount API key to perform requests to the API through `bavapi`.
+You will need a BAV API key to perform requests to the API through `bavapi`.

 To get and use an API key, see the [Authentication](getting-started/authentication.md) section of the Getting Started guide.

-In order to run integration tests, you will need to use an `.env` file to store your Fount API key as `FOUNT_API_KEY` (you can also set the environment variable directly).
+In order to run integration tests and the `bavapi-gen-refs` [command](getting-started/reference-classes.md), you will need to use an `.env` file to store your BAV API key as `BAV_API_KEY` (you can also set the environment variable directly).
 See the [instructions](getting-started/authentication.md#recommended-way-to-manage-api-keys) for more details.

 ## Tools and frameworks